Upcoming Deadlines:

 How are PLC courses delivered?

-Delivered online each Fall and Spring, PLC courses are academically rigorous, six-week courses featuring peer discussions, case studies, and simulations.
-They include short, high-quality videos of HKS faculty and guest lecturers.
-Learners can expect to spend on average 10-12 hours per week on course work.
-This time includes both asynchronous individual work (with weekly deadlines) and required live meetings with a group of peers over the weekend.
+Delivered online each Fall and Spring, PLC six-week courses are academically rigorous, featuring signature HKS pedagogies like peer discussions, case studies, and simulations.
+They also include short, high-quality videos of HKS faculty and guest lecturers.
+Learners can expect to spend approximately 10-12 hours per week on course work.
+This time includes both asynchronous individual work (with weekly deadlines) and required weekly group work with peers over Zoom.

 Do I need to come to campus to participate in the PLC?